varnish/hitch/README.md

 If you're handling a large number of connections, you'll probably want to raise `ulimit -n` before running `stud`.
 It's very strongly recommended to not run `stud` as root; ideally, it would be run as a user ("stud", perhaps) that does nothing but run `stud`.
+Stud will setuid (using -u) after binding if you need to bind to a low port (< 1024).

 Installing
 ----------